krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which Virtual Private Cloud (VPC) network type allows you to fully control IP ranges and the definition of regional subnets?
+Q. Which Virtual Private Cloud (VPC) network type allows you to fully control IP ranges and the definition of regional subnets?
 ```
 ```
 Custom mode network